tribixbite/awesome/README.md

 *   [nanostores/persistent](https://github.com/nanostores/persistent) - Smart store for Nano Stores state manager to keep data in localStorage
 *   [niklashigi/apk-mitm](https://github.com/niklashigi/apk-mitm) - 🤖 A CLI application that automatically prepares Android APK files for HTTPS inspection
 *   [moonrepo/examples](https://github.com/moonrepo/examples) - An example monorepo using moon and popular JS tooling.
-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 *   [haydenlingle/railway-remix](https://github.com/haydenlingle/railway-remix) -
 *   [valbeat/remix-boilerplate](https://github.com/valbeat/remix-boilerplate) -  This is a template for Remix that includes Tailwind CSS, Vite, Vitest, Storybook, and Biome.
 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅